 Figure 3: The left image shows the structure of a Bi-encoder, while the right image is a Cross-encoder.

 As a first step, a large-scale pre-trained language model (PLM) is chosen to further train on the domain corpus without using their labels.
 In addition to the default pre-train task, masked language model, several other auxiliary tasks were added to the model to enhance its representational power, including word-level ordering , sentence order prediction (SOP) , and a broadly useful objective, causal language model (CLM).
 As using word structure sentences may hinder some downstream functions, it must be carefully considered.
-On the other hand, using sentence structure improves model performance for sentence-pair tasks such as Stanford Natural Language Inference (SNLI), Multi-Genre NLI (MNLI) and Quora Question Pairs (QQP), which is what we aim to achieve for the search of Persia.
+On the other hand, using sentence structure improves model performance for sentence-pair tasks such as Stanford Natural Language Inference (SNLI), Multi-Genre NLI (MNLI) and Quora Question Pairs (QQP), which is what we aim to achieve for the AI-powered search capabilities of Persia.
 It is worthwhile to note that different pre-training approaches, such as whole-word masking and selective masking , were also used to further improve the model.
 These strategies will not be discussed in more detail here.

 Upon further pre-training of the model, two additional models, the bi-encoder, and the cross-encoder (different objectives in Figure 3), were fine-tuned in the given labelled domain data (Continually, the augmented gold corpus is utilized to fine-tune the cross-encoder).
 With bi-encoders, you can compute the representation of a single input sequence/sentence; and when given a pair of input sentences, Siamese network architecture is used to calculate the similarity between their representations.
 In contrast, cross-encoders received both sentences simultaneously to output a value between 0 and 1 indicating the similarity of the input sentence pair.
 The main difference is that cross-encoders do not produce sentence embeddings, which means it can be very inefficient since it requires labelled sentence pairs, and it is very slow to perform a search in a large database.
 Table 1 shows a comparison between two models in terms of their speed over 50 million sentences in a Tesla V100 8gb GPU.